 Source: Not Your Mama’s Seitan Pot Roast

 This is Not Your Mama’s Seitan Pot Roast by Dawn Kriss.
-In lieu of meat, it has tender homemade seitan in a lip-smacking vegetable stew.
+Instead of meat, it has tender homemade seitan in a lip-smacking vegetable stew.
 Plus, the pot roast is made in a slow cooker, so you can just throw everything in, go about your day, and come home to a warm, comforting meal.

 8. Sweet Potato Latkes with Chutney Sour Cream and Curried Onion-Apple-White Bean Topping

 Latkes get all fancied up with Betsy DiJulio‘s Sweet Potato Latkes with Chutney Sour Cream and Curried Onion Apple White Bean Topping.
-These are golden, delicious, filling, and festive with bold flavors that make them extra-special.
+These are golden, delicious, filling, and festive with bold flavors that make them extra special.